Jonoym/hoverpad/brainstorm.md

 ## Changes in file name
 - Need to update metadata and configuration

-What if there are duplicates?
+What if there are duplicates - prevent them?